Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > How do the authors identify the various kinds of approximations of the attractors?
 Can this be automated, perhaps by using to DSA to cluster the various types?

 We identify approximations by their (1) attractive invariant manifold (as motivated by the theory) and (2) asymptotic behavior (as motivated by our analysis of perturbations and approximations of ring attractors).
-The invariant manifold in our examples typically take the structure of a ring with fixed points and trasient trajectories on it.
+The invariant manifold in our examples typically take the structure of a ring with fixed points and transient trajectories on it.
+In the supplementary document (FigR.1) we show that the identified invariant manifold indeed reflects the fast-slow separation expected for a normally hyperbolic system.
 We find the fixed points and their stabilities by identifying where the flow reverses by sampling the direction of the local flow for 1024 sample points along the found invariant manifold.
 The only example we found that is of another type is the attractive torus (Fig.4D).
 For this network, instead of finding the fixed points, we identifies stable limit cycles where there was a recurrence of the simulated trajectories, i.e., where the flow returned back to an initial chosen number of time steps (up to a distance of 10^{-4}).